sloshy/fs2-es/microsite/docs/docs/intro.md

 permalink: docs/
 ---
 # Introduction
-Modelling state with events can be simple to understand, but difficult to master.
+Modeling state with events can be simple to understand, but difficult to master.
 You may have heard of "event sourcing", or perhaps the "Flux" and "Redux" models of application architecture in JavaScript.
 In each of these, there lies a common thread of having event-driven systems where the only way to modify state is by taking in a linear sequence of events as they occur.